|School||Cardiff School of Planning and Geography|

 |Module Leader||Dr Richard Cowell|

 Across the globe, governments and environmental groups are calling on the public to change their behaviour in ways that will reduce pressure on the environment.
 But is it realistic or desirable to put so much pressure on individuals?
 How does individual behaviour relate to wider social, technological and political contexts?
 Through this module, students will critically appraise the scope for encouraging people to behave more sustainably.
-Students are introduced a range of theoretical perspectives that help to understand this issue - including environmental ethics, rational choice theory, actor network theory, and ideas of identity and citizenship – and invited to explore them in the context of pressing environmental debates: about personal travel and aviation; waste and consumption; and domestic energy use.
+Students are introduced a range of theoretical perspectives that help to understand this issue - including environmental ethics, rational choice theory, practice theories, and ideas of identity and citizenship – and invited to explore them in the context of pressing environmental debates: about personal travel and aviation; waste and consumption; food shopping and domestic energy use.
 Students will utilise a range of tools for gathering information on personal environmental behaviour, including focus groups and carbon footprint calculating devices.
 The learning experience is supported by methodological training in the use of reflective field diaries, for which students will be able to make submissions in video as well as in written text.
-A Field Study Visit to the Centre for Alternative Technology at Machynlleth will also form part of this module.
+A Field Study Visit to the Lammas Eco-Village project in west

 The module has 30 hours of classroom sessions which will include small units of lectures, workshops and seminars (including focus group discussions), drawing upon video and web-based material.
-In addition, there will be a one day field study visit to the Centre for Alternative Technology (CAT) in Machynlleth, on the southern edge of the Snowdonia National Park.
+In addition, there will be a one day field study visit to the Lammas Eco-Village project in west Wales.

-During all sessions, there is an expectation of student input, either individual, or following in-class group work exercises.
+During all sessions, there is an expectation of student input, either individual, or through in-class group work exercises.
 A key component of the course the series of focus groups that will be organised to discuss aspects of environmental behaviour.
 Students will be expected to contribute to focus group discussions.
-Some weeks students will be expected to read and assess written material, or gather some information, which will be used in the following session.
+Some weeks students will be expected to read and assess written material in advance, or gather some information, which will be used in the following session.

 Students must produce a journal which reflects on their own experiences, thoughts, attitudes and feelings about environmentally sustainable behaviour.
 It should include reflections on actual decisions (or indecision) they have faced, and respond to ideas from the taught sessions, the use of the carbon footprint counter, the background reading, and the methodologies used to explore these issues (such as the focus groups).